 Most people opt for fertility treatments when they are struggling to get pregnant.
 But where they are expecting one baby, cases arise when a pregnancy might include twins, triplets, or even more babies.
-Carrying them ahead healthily may not be always possible and undergoing a pregnancy reduction might be a decision you would have to make.
+Carrying them ahead healthily may not always be possible, and undergoing a pregnancy reduction might be a decision you would have to make.

-What is Multifetal Reduction?
+What Is Multifetal Reduction?

 A multifetal reduction is a surgical procedure.
 It is used to reduce the number of foetuses held by a pregnant woman so that the resultant number of foetuses can be carried forward and successfully delivered.
 It is also termed as selective pregnancy reduction in some cases.

-Why Foetal Reduction is Done?
+Why Is a Foetal Reduction Done?

 If getting pregnant is a difficult task in itself, keeping that pregnancy healthy and having an uncomplicated delivery is even more difficult.
 These become tough with every foetus that grows within the uterus.
-Risks of babies being stillborn or miscarriage increase rapidly when pregnant with multiples.
+Risks of babies being stillborn or having a miscarriage increase rapidly when pregnant with multiples.
 Some babies may not develop correctly or have birth-related defects.
 Therefore, a foetal reduction helps keep these risks to a minimum level.